krauluk1/krauluk1/README.md

 - 👀 I’m interested in robotics, 3D-vision and web programming.
 - 🌱 I’m currently learning html, css, js ...
 - 💞️ I’m looking to collaborate on something interesting.
-- 📫 How to reach me on discord: krauluk1#6616
+- 📫 You can reach me on discord: krauluk1#6616

 <!---
 krauluk1/krauluk1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.